Spotify Shuffle Is Not Random! Here’s How to Actually Make It Random

 Why Spotify Shuffle Isn’t Random How to Actually Make It

-For those that use Spotify, it turns out that its ‘shuffle’ feature isn’t always truly random.
+For those who use Spotify, it turns out that its ‘shuffle’ feature isn’t always truly random.
 Due to a certain feature, Spotify may select songs that potentially go together while shuffling.
 Shuffling music can often be a lot of fun, and is also a great way to add a bit of variety to your favorite playlist or albums.

 Today we’re looking at how to truly randomize your shuffling experience on Spotify.